iff-gsc/LADAC-Examples/README.md

 ### General use of ArduPilot SITL
 Standard ArduPilot flight modes will only work if you load appropriate parameters for you vehicle.
 The default parameters (e.g. `-f gazebo-iris`) only work for similar quadcopters (e.g. IRIS quadcopter).
-For other vehicles you have to load different parameters using the `--add-param-file option`.
+For other vehicles you have to load different parameters using the `--add-param-file` option.
-For some vehicles you find the parameters in `<path-to-ardupilot>/Tools/Frame_params/`.
+For some vehicles you find the parameters in [`modules/ladac-examples-data/ArduPilot_params`](https://github.com/iff-gsc/LADAC-Examples-Data/tree/main/ArduPilot_params).
+You can use these parameter files as a basis for your own configuration and add your joystick configuration, for example.

 - **IRIS:**
 You can load the ArduPilot IRIS parameters with the `-f` parameter: `sim_vehicle.py -v ArduCopter -f gazebo-iris --model=gazebo`